About Us

 Elisabeth Baltay (Proskauer LLP)

-Virginia Cannon (City of London Solicitors' Company)
+Virginia Cannon (The City of London Solicitors' Company)

-Salome Coker (City of London Solicitors' Company)
+Salome Coker (The City of London Solicitors' Company)

 Aster Crawshaw (Addleshaw Goddard LLP)